 Related reports include Average Cost of College & Tuition | Average Cost of Community College | Average Cost of a Doctorate Degree | Average Cost of Law School | Average Cost of Private School

-- The average cost of a Master’s degree is $64,440 in a private school.
+- The average cost of a Master’s degree is $62,550 in a private for-profit school.

 Master of Business Administration

-A Master’s degree in Business Administration may be the most popular graduate degree available.
-Because of its popularity, securing financial aid is a highly competitive process.
-Partial and full tuition coverage scholarships exist for MBA degrees; usually for disadvantaged communities or those with military service.
+A Master’s degree in Business Administration may be the most popular type of masters degree available, so securing financial aid is a highly competitive process.

 - Meanwhile, the cost of an MBA degree from Binghamton University is $22,620 for a 2-year program.